tnebooks/10th-science/question_v2/science/1-mark-questions/are-the-plant-hormones-that-promote-cell-division.md

 ---
-choices: []
+choices:
+  - Auxins
+  - Gibberellins
+  - Abscisic acid
 answers:
-  - TBD
+  - Cytokinins
 ---

-Are the plant hormones that promote cell division or cytokinesis----?
+Are the plant hormones that promote cell division or cytokinesis ----?